shuheng-liu/floydhub-tutorial/README.md

 # FloydHub Tutorial (GEC Academy)

 This is a brief tutorial on Floydhub intended for students in *Deep Learning Advanced Course* with GEC Academy.
 All students are assumed to have basic knowledge of Unix systems and encouraged to read this tutorial before using FloydHub's service.

 For a complete and official doc, please refer to FloydHub [docs page](https://docs.floydhub.com/).
 If there still are questions pertaining to the usage of FloydHub, please consult the TAs or contact FloydHub support yourself.

+Although FloydHub offers some degree of version control, it is still recommended to use another VCS such as `git` if you are familiar with it.

 * [Setup](#setup)
 * [Purchase GPU/CPU time and storage space](#purchase-gpucpu-time-and-storage-space)